japila-books/spark-sql-internals/docs/spark-sql-subqueries.md

 It is said that scalar subqueries should be used very rarely if at all and you should join instead.

-Spark Analyzer uses spark-sql-Analyzer-ResolveSubquery.md[ResolveSubquery] resolution rule to spark-sql-Analyzer-ResolveSubquery.md#resolveSubQueries[resolve subqueries] and at the end spark-sql-Analyzer-CheckAnalysis.md#checkSubqueryExpression[makes sure that they are valid].
+Spark Analyzer uses [ResolveSubquery](logical-analysis-rules/ResolveSubquery.md) resolution rule to [resolve subqueries](logical-analysis-rules/ResolveSubquery.md#resolveSubQueries) and at the end spark-sql-Analyzer-CheckAnalysis.md#checkSubqueryExpression[makes sure that they are valid].

 Catalyst Optimizer uses the following optimizations for subqueries: